 Penalties for driving while impaired in North Carolina vary greatly.
 There are five levels of misdemeanor driving while intoxicated (DWI), with Level 1 being the most serious and Level 5 being the least serious.
 Level 1 and 2 drivers are repeat offenders, are transporting children, have had their license revoked, or have hurt someone in a crash.
 Punishments range from $200 fines and community service to $4,000 in fines and a maximum jail sentence of two years.
 Habitual DWI offenders can be charged with and convicted of a felony.

 Just like a good driving record can earn car insurance discounts for North Carolina motorists, so too can completion of one of the state’s Driver Improvement Clinics.
 Check with your carrier to find out if they offer this benefit; most, but not all, do.

 Yes!
 If your premium has been a financial burden, you have options.
 Start by shopping around for better rates on the coverage you need.
-When you’ve found the best deal, ask your representative about all discounts you may be eligible for.
-Also, consider paying upfront instead of monthly for a lower total cost, and opt for a higher deductible in exchange for a lower premium.
+When you’ve found the best deal, ask your representative about all the discounts you may be eligible for.
+Also, consider paying up front instead of monthly for a lower total cost, and opt for a higher deductible in exchange for a lower premium.
 On an ongoing basis, take care of your credit, as it can have a big impact on your rates.

 Yes, North Carolina requires policies with the minimum bodily injury and property damage limits to include uninsured motorist coverage.
 Uninsured motorist coverage helps protect you in the event you’re involved in an accident with an uninsured driver.